Kotkoa/my-cv/index.md

 #### **Frontend Engineer - Contractor**

 **CloneForce, Newport Beach, California, United States (Remote)**
-_November 2024 – Present_
+_November 2024 – March 2026_

-Joined CloneForce [cloneforce.com](https://cloneforce.com/) as a Frontend Engineer to develop an AI-powered personal assistant platform.
-Led frontend development of a dynamic web app focused on intelligent user interactions and automation.
-Collaborated with cross-functional teams and implemented modern UI and programming patterns.
+Joined CloneForce [cloneforce.com](https://cloneforce.com/) as a Frontend engineer on an AI-powered digital clone platform — a product that creates personalized AI assistants and coaches powered by OpenAI, Pinecone (RAG), and ElevenLabs, deployed across Slack, MS Teams, and web channels.
+→ Led frontend development of the core web application using Next.js, TypeScript, Apollo Client, GraphQL, Jotai, and MUI — building dynamic interfaces for real-time human-AI interactions
+→ Architected a component library of 50+ reusable UI components, establishing a design system with MUI theming from scratch to ensure visual consistency across the platform
+→ Integrated ElevenLabs voice chat using their React SDK — replaced the default embed widget with a custom implementation for full control over the conversational voice UI
+→ Implemented real-time data updates through GraphQL subscriptions (graphql-ws), enabling live clone interactions, status changes, and streaming AI responses in the UI
+→ Built OAuth integration flows for third-party services (Microsoft, Google, HubSpot), enabling clone skills to connect with external platforms on behalf of users
+→ Configured AI-assisted development infrastructure: strict TypeScript, ESLint rules, GitHub branch protections, and detailed project architecture docs — ensuring that AI-generated code (Copilot, Claude) follows the same patterns and conventions as human-written code

-**Tech Stack:** Next.js, TypeScript, Jotai, Tailwind, GraphQL
+**Tech Stack:** Next.js, TypeScript, Jotai, Tailwind, Apollo GraphQL

 ---